 The Executive Officer shall determine that a program qualifies as a community-based clean mobility program if the manufacturer has demonstrated that the program meets each element of the definition of “community-based clean mobility program” in this section and has provided all of the documentation specified under subsection (e)(2)(A)3.b.

 The Executive Officer shall notify the manufacturer of the determination in writing within 60 days.
-If the program is determined to qualify as a community-based clean mobility program, the Executive Officer shall issue an Executive Order.
+If the program is determined to qualify as a community-based clean mobility program, the Executive Officer shall issue an Executive Order designating the community-based clean mobility program.

 Renewal.
-An Executive Order identifying a qualifying community-based clean mobility program shall remain valid for 4 years.
-A manufacturer may request a renewal of a determination of a qualifying community-based clean mobility program by providing the information and materials specified under subsection (e)(2)(A)3.b.
+An Executive Order identifying a community-based clean mobility program shall remain valid for 4 years.
+A manufacturer may request a renewal of a determination of a community-based clean mobility program by providing the information and materials specified under subsection (e)(2)(A)3.b.
+The Executive Officer shall review a renewal request by the process specified in subsection (e)(2)(A)3.c and (e)(2)(A)3.d.

-Audit.
-The Executive Officer may audit a qualifying community-based clean mobility program or a manufacturer’s provision of vehicles to a qualifying community-based clean mobility program.

 Revocation.
 The Executive Officer shall revoke an Executive Order issued under this subsection if the Executive Officer determines that: